JetBrains/kotlin/samples/cocoapods/README.md

    Kotlin/Native library will be generated.

 3. Navigate to the [ios-app](ios-app) directory and install the dependencies.
-The generated podspec is already added in the Podfile, so just run
+The generated podspec is already added to the Podfile, so just run
     ```
     pod install
     ```